jennjiwon/jennjiwon.github.io/_pages/about.md

 Hi there! 👋

-I am an aspiring scholar in communication and media studies, with research interests located at the intersection of `digital culture and identity` in relation to globalization, youth culture, and social activism.
+I am an incoming PhD student at the [Institute of Communications Research](https://media.illinois.edu/icr) at the University of Illinois, with research interests located at the intersection of `digital culture and identity` in relation to globalization, youth culture, and technology.

-I currently work at the [Dept. of Communication](http://communication.snu.ac.kr/en) at SNU.
-Previously, I was the Editorial Assistant at [Journal of Communication Research](https://www.dbpia.co.kr/journal/publicationDetail?publicationId=PLCT00001667).
+Previously, I have studied Korean popular culture and fandoms, and have conducted research with industry giants such as Netflix and HYBE.

 I have an M.A. in Communication from Seoul National University, and a B.S. in Media, Culture, and Communication, _magna cum laude_, from NYU.